bonsai-rx/docs/articles/documentation-style-guide.md

 # Documentation Style Guide

-Clear, well-organized documentation helps users understand package functionality, integrate it into their workflows, and troubleshoot effectively.
+Clear, well-organized documentation helps everyone understand package functionality, integrate it into their workflows, and troubleshoot effectively.

 Through our experience documenting Bonsai, we've established several best practices for presenting information, which are outlined here alongside practical methods for implementation in [docfx](./documentation-docfx.md).
 This document is intended as a living resource, open to feedback and continuous improvement, rather than a static guide.
 Click on the `Edit this page` button or raise an issue on the [bonsai-docs](https://github.com/bonsai-rx/docs/issues) repository if you have a suggestion.

 ## Article organization

-In general, we have found that three types of articles, organized into distinct website sections, are sufficient to address the needs of most users and their learning styles.
+In general, we have converged on three types of articles, organized into distinct website sections, to address the needs of most people and their different learning styles.

 * Manual - hosts documentation that explains the basic workflow of the package or functions of the various operators.
 * Reference - hosts technical documentation for each operator, generated automatically by DocFX from XML comments in source code or supplemented with individual operator articles.